 Granted , most head units support both Carplay and Android Auto which is actually good , however , if you pay close attention , you will notice they tend to perform better with one software and not-so-good with the other.

-Our top rated product and the best apple carplay stereo is non other than Sony’s XAV-AX100 and even though Sony launched the AX200 as its successor , the XAV-AX100 is still a favourite amongst car owners who use Apple Carplay daily.
+Our top rated product and the best apple carplay stereo is non other than Sony’s XAV-AX100 and even though Sony launched the AX200 as its successor , the XAV-AX100 is still a favourite among car owners who use Apple Carplay.

 There’s one thing to note though ; this head unit dosen’t offer wireless Carplay experience so you’ld have to plug-in your iPhone via a USB chord.
 However , if you’re all about wireless carplay , do have at look at our #2 recommendation on this list.